- usage: swap two int variables. I think the “minus” trick is easier to understand

 — how about a bunch of bits to XOR together?

-Wikipedia points out — A chain of XORs — a XOR b XOR c XOR d (and so on) — is true whenever an odd number of the inputs are true.
+Wikipedia points out — A chain of XORs — a XOR b XOR c XOR d (and so on) — evalutes to ONE iFF there is an

 is the Venn diagram for a xor b xor c.
 Red means True.
 Each of the three circles were initially meaning if you shoot dart inside the ‘a’ circle, then you get ‘a=True’.
 If outside the ‘a’ circle, then ‘a=False’.
 You can see that your dart is red (i.e. True) only when encircled an odd number of times.
 Note your dart is unable to land outside the big circle.